 {

-"url": "https://www.ribeirocavalcante.com.br/how-to-apply-for-asylum-in-brazil-2026/",
+"url": "https://www.ribeirocavalcante.com.br/brazil-immigration/crnm-registration/",

-"json_url": "https://www.ribeirocavalcante.com.br/how-to-apply-for-asylum-in-brazil-2026.json",
+"json_url": "https://www.ribeirocavalcante.com.br/crnm-brazil-registration-guide-2026.json",

 "relationship": "cluster"